fontcala/libdl/README.md

-# Deep Learning Library
+# Deep Learning Library (libdl)
 A Deep Learning Library in C++ based on eigen with Python bindings originally written in the context of a praktikum at TUM.
-Henceforth called libdl for simplicity.
+Henceforth called **libdl** for simplicity.

 ## Getting Started